A mindful approach can alter your eating habits and help you lose weight, researchers say.

 Interacting with others created “a shared social identity” that helped boost self-confidence and weight management, according to the report.

 “There’s a psychological principle called homogeneity of purpose, which shows that if you get people unified around a single purpose, the commonality drives outcomes,” said Foster.
-“There’s a ripple effect, too — one study showed that when people joined Weight Watchers, other people in their household lost weight, even if they didn’t participate.”
+“There’s a ripple effect, too —

 While the latest study suggests that mindfulness could be an effective component of weight loss, previous research has shown mixed results.